stef/pwdsphinx/GettingStarted.md

 someone elses server, as we say the oracle can be hosted by your worst nightmare enemy, they will not learn anything about your passwords[1].

+It is important to note, that if you want to use sphinx, your client needs to be able to connect to the oracle.

 ## Installing the sphinx CLI client

 If you are on debian or derivates a simple